-Dopamine is used in connection between the ventral tegmental (VTA) area, the ventral striatum, and the nucleus accumbens, which are reward / motivation systems.
-So by balancing these areas you will feel less compelled to constantly message your ex lover.
+Dopamine is used in the connection between the ventral tegmental (VTA) area, the ventral striatum, and the nucleus accumbens.
+These are reward / motivation systems.
+Therefore, by balancing these areas you will feel less compelled to constantly message your ex-lover.

 6: Now you’re deep breathing and reciting a mantra, it’s time to change your thoughts about your ex

 This article has been quite deep so far.
-But essentially, all you should be doing right now is siting comfortably, breathing deeply, and meditating on the mantra “Om.”
+But essentially, all you should be doing right now is sitting comfortably, breathing deeply, and meditating on the mantra “Om.”

 While you are doing this, we are going to change your thoughts about your ex.

 It is only natural that you will experience negative thoughts about your ex after a breakup.
 You might feel angry at them for breaking up with you or letting you down.
 You might be self-critical and thinking about what you did wrong.
-You might feel a deep sense of grief or loss.
-You might think “Can I get back with my ex or is it too late?”
+Maybe you feel a deep sense of grief or loss.
+And perhaps you’re asking, “Can I get back with my ex or is it too late?”
 And so on.
-One of the best ways to deal with this is through loving kindness meditation.

-This method (which is essentially the Buddhist meditation Vipassana) has been scientifically proven to reduce reactivity to thoughts [Meditation (Vipassana) and the P3a Event-Related Brain Potential,B. Rael Cahna and John Polichb, International Journal of Psychophysiology].
+This method (which is essentially the Buddhist meditation Vipassana) has been scientifically proven to reduce reactivity to thoughts .

-In this meditation session, we have relaxed the mind, reconnected with the present moment, overcome our obsession with our ex, and removed painful thoughts of our ex.
+In this meditation session, we have relaxed the mind, reconnected with the present moment, overcome our obsession with the ex, and removed painful thoughts of the ex.